ultralytics/ultralytics/docs/en/guides/distance-calculation.md

 ???+ warning "Distance is Estimate"

-        Distance is estimated and may not be entirely accurate, as we are using the 2-Dimensional data and lack information about the object's depth.
+        Distance will be an estimate and may not be fully accurate, as it is calculated using 2-dimensional data, which lacks information about the object's depth.

 ### Arguments `DistanceCalculation()`